 First-Year Interest Groups Program

-enroll in themed interdisciplinary clusters of UW-Madison classes • small class sizes • dedicated instructors
+enroll in themed interdisciplinary clusters of UW-Madison Fall classes • small class sizes • dedicated instructors

 First-Year Interest Groups (FIGs) are cohorts of twenty first year UW-Madison students who share a common academic interest and take (usually) three fall-semester classes together as a group.
 Each fall, more than 60 different FIGs are offered on a wide range of subjects.
 Each FIG is anchored by a small enrollment seminar that is only open to incoming freshmen — who take this class and the other courses in the FIG together as a cohort.